stcarrez/ada-wiki/README.md

 ## Version 1.4.1   - Under development
   - Fix parsing some HTML document when we reach end of line buffer
   - Fix \<pre\> HTML blocks to keep CR in order to preserve the end of lines
+  - Fix releasing memory for some document nodes

 ## Version 1.4.0   - Aug 2022
 - Add support for Textile markup language